 - Online Learning Strategies Team: provide assistance with technical support and instructional design beginning with a kickoff workshop for successful applicants.

 - The A&S Teaching & Learning Team: is available in an advisory role related to the pedagogical implications of moving to an online or hybrid course model.

 - Staff from the Centre for Teaching Support & Innovation (CTSI): serve as a technical resource and knowledge base for online and hybrid course development.

 Resources to help you plan your OUCI application

 CTSI will offer ongoing support for your OUCI grant.
 Prior to applying, you may find their resources helpful in gaining familiarity with online course development practices.
-Topics include engaging students online and a toolkit for instructors new to online learning.
+Topics include engaging students online.
 Explore the planning online learning section if you are considering applying for OUCI.

 Improving accessibility and engaging with all students is particularly important in online or hybrid courses.
 Becoming familiar with the principles of universal design and incorporating this approach in your online or hybrid course from the initial planning stages will result in an enhanced learning experience for your students.

 The Open SUNY Course Quality Review Rubric or OSCQR is a research-based, open framework for evaluating online learning courses.
 A valuable resource for planning your course and gaining familiarity with effective online course design.